PaulMcClernan/LCB_-AVAudioUnitManager/README.md

-# LCB_AVAudioUnitComponentManager
+# OpenXTalk AVAudioUnitComponentManager
-LiveCode Builder Wrapper for AVAudioUnitComponentManager
+OXT Builder Wrapper for AVAudioUnitComponentManager

-LCB Wrapper for getting information about installed Audio Unit Plug-Ins (including Audio Units that come with macOS)
+This is wrapper library for getting information about installed Audio Unit Plug-Ins (including Audio Units that come with macOS)